tdwg/vocab/documentation-specification.md

 **Label** (RECOMMENDED) - The label is a word or short phrase that serves as a human-readable name for the term.

-**Value** (REQUIRED for controlled vocabularies, not applicable to metadata schemes) - A string that is unique within a controlled vocabulary that identifies the concept in the context of a text-based metadata transfer system.
+**Controlled value** (REQUIRED for controlled vocabularies, not applicable to metadata schemes) - A string that is unique within a controlled vocabulary that identifies the concept in the context of a text-based metadata transfer system.
 The value MUST consist of Unicode characters.

 **Term IRI** (REQUIRED) - The HTTP IRI that uniquely identifies the current term